 Submission

 Authors are required to submit their manuscripts electronically through the Edutech Research online submission system at https://app.edutechres.com.
-The submission system will guide authors through each step of the process.
-All text, tables, and figures must be submitted in electronic form.
-Manuscripts must be original, unpublished, and not under simultaneous consideration for publication elsewhere at the time of submission.
+The system will guide authors through each step of the process.
+All text, tables, and figures must be submitted electronically.
+Manuscripts must be original, unpublished, and not simultaneously under review elsewhere at the time of submission.

-Please note that editors and reviewers invest significant time and effort in the evaluation process.
-Accordingly, withdrawal of a submitted manuscript without the approval of the editorial office is not permitted at any stage of the review, revision, production, or publication process.
+Editors and reviewers invest considerable time and effort in the review process.
+Accordingly, withdrawal of a submitted manuscript without the editor's approval is not permitted at any stage, including peer review, revision, production, or publication.

-Authors are solely responsible for ensuring that their manuscripts comply with scientific and ethical standards.
-All authors are required to disclose any actual or potential conflicts of interest, including financial, personal, or other relationships with individuals or organizations related to the submitted work.
-Studies involving human or animal subjects must include a statement of ethics committee approval.
-The work of other authors, contributors, and sources must be properly cited and acknowledged.
-The use of copyrighted material — including tables, figures, scales, or extended quotations — requires appropriate permission and acknowledgement.
+Authors bear sole responsibility for ensuring that their manuscripts comply with scientific and ethical standards.
+All authors are required to disclose any real or potential conflicts of interest — financial, personal, or otherwise — with any person or organization related to the submitted work.
+Studies involving human or animal subjects must include a statement regarding ethics committee approval.
+The work of other authors, contributors, and sources must be properly cited.
+Required permissions must be obtained for the use of copyrighted material, including tables, figures, scales, or extended quotations, and such material must be duly acknowledged.

-Authors who use generative artificial intelligence (AI) or AI-assisted tools at any stage of manuscript preparation must disclose this use transparently in the Acknowledgements section of the manuscript.
+Authors who use generative artificial intelligence (AI) or AI-assisted tools at any stage of manuscript preparation must transparently disclose such use on the Title Page and in the Acknowledgements section of the manuscript.
 AI tools may not be listed as authors or co-authors.
-The use of AI tools to generate original research content, fabricate or manipulate data, or write substantial portions of the manuscript without disclosure is strictly prohibited.
-For full details, please refer to the journal's Generative AI Policy at https://edutechres.com/en-us/generative-ai-policy/.
+The use of AI tools to generate original research content, produce or manipulate data, or write substantial portions of the manuscript without disclosure is strictly prohibited.
+For further details, please refer to the journal's Generative AI Policy.

 Data Availability Statement

-Authors are required to include a Data Availability Statement in their manuscript, placed after the Author Contributions section and before the Acknowledgements.
-This statement must indicate whether the data supporting the findings of the study are available and, if so, where and how they can be accessed.
+Authors are required to include a Data Availability Statement in their manuscript.
+This statement must clearly indicate whether the data supporting the findings of the study are available, and if so, where and how they can be accessed.

-Authors are encouraged to deposit their research data in openly accessible repositories such as OSF (osf.io), Zenodo (zenodo.org), or Figshare (figshare.com) prior to submission and to provide the relevant DOI in their Data Availability Statement.
+Authors are encouraged to deposit their research data in open-access repositories such as OSF (osf.io), Zenodo (zenodo.org), or Figshare (figshare.com) prior to submission, and to include the corresponding DOI in the Data Availability Statement.

 Language

-Manuscripts are accepted in English and Turkish.
-All submissions must meet academic language standards appropriate for international scholarly publication.
-Authors who are not native speakers of the submission language are strongly encouraged to seek professional language editing prior to submission.
+The journal accepts manuscripts in both English and Turkish.
+All submissions must be prepared at a level of language consistent with international academic publishing standards.
+Authors who are not proficient at a native level in the language of submission are strongly advised to seek professional language editing prior to submission.

-Authors must use the Edutech Research Article Template to format their manuscripts.
+Authors must use the Edutech Research Manuscript Template to format their submissions.
 The template is available on the journal's official website.
-Manuscripts that do not conform to the template will be returned to the authors without review.
+Manuscripts that do not conform to the template will be returned to authors without review.

 Word Count

-There is no strict word limit; however, authors are encouraged to write concisely and precisely.
-Manuscripts should be a minimum of 10 pages in length, including references.
+No strict word limit is imposed; however, authors are expected to write with clarity and conciseness.
+Manuscripts must be at least 10 pages in length, including the reference list.

 Manuscripts must be submitted in Microsoft Word format (.doc or .docx).